tonneaus/ctf/vuwctf-2025/fishsite/readme.md

 Parse error: no such table: this_table_doesnt_exist
 ```

 Let's check if there's a table called `flag`.
+To do this, POST form data to
+`/monitor` with one key (`query`) and with this as the value:
 ```sql
 select * from flag;
 ```